brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-vincent-katz-and-anne-waldman.md

   - person: laurie-anderson
     event_bio: Laurie Anderson is an artist living in New York City.
 Her most recent project is a radio series, "Party in the Bardo".
+  - person: sherwin-bitsui
+    event_bio: Sherwin Bitsui is the author of three collections of poetry, Dissolve, Flood Song, and Shapeshift.
+He is the recipient of a Whiting Award, an American Book Award, and the PEN Book Award.
+His poems have appeared in Narrative, Black Renaissance Noir, American Poet, The Iowa Review, LIT, and elsewhere.
+He is Diné of the Todí­ch’ii’nii (Bitter Water Clan), born for the Tlizí­laaní­ (Many Goats Clan), and has received fellowships from the Lannan Foundation and the Native Arts & Culture Foundation.
   - person: andrei-codrescu
     event_bio: Andrei Codrescu was born in Transylvania, Romania, reborn at the age of 19 in Detroit and New York in 1967-1970.
 A professional nomad he has